 • Default fees are capped at £15

-• You will never repay more than double the amount you borrowed
+• You’ll never repay more than double the amount borrowed

-All payday loan providers must be authorised by the FCA to legally offer this type of credit in the UK.
+• All lenders must be authorised by the FCA to offer this type of credit

 • Emergency car or boiler repairs